April 18, 2019

 There is no denying the benefits of exercise and golf is no exception.
 As well as keeping you physically fit, golf can help improve mental health and reduce symptoms associated with anxiety and depression.

-This week (15th-19th April) sees the R&A promoting Golf Health Week, ‘a dedicated campaign to raise awareness of the health benefits of golf for all ages and abilities’.
-Golf Health week aims to highlight five key topics, with one topic being the focus each day.
+Earlier this year (15th-19th April) the R&A promoted Golf Health Week, ‘a dedicated campaign to raise awareness of the health benefits of golf for all ages and abilities’.
+Golf Health week aimed to highlight five key topics, with one topic being the focus each day.
 The key topics covered are “Fitness”, “Mental Health”, “Disability Golf”, “Golf for Everyone” and “Club Level”.

-This campaign which aims to promote the mental and physical health benefits of playing golf is running across social media and other digital channels with their unique hashtag #GolfHealthWeek.
-The aim of #GolfHealthWeek is to get people out on the golf course (or driving range) over the Easter bank holiday weekend.
+The campaign aimed to promote the mental and physical health benefits of playing golf ran across social media and other digital channels with their unique hashtag #GolfHealthWeek.
+The aim of #GolfHealthWeek was to get people out on the golf course (or driving range) over the Easter bank holiday weekend.

 Research conducted by The University of Edinburgh suggests, on average, golfers will burn around 500 calories over 18 holes covering anywhere between 4-8 miles per round and even golfers using a golf buggy can walk up to 4 miles, surprising right?

 If you’re looking to live longer you might want to listen up too, evidence suggests golfers will live longer than non-golfers and can help treat and prevent over 40 chronic diseases such as type 2 diabetes, heart disease as well as breast and colon cancer.
 With the findings also showing that golf most likely improves respiratory, metabolic and cardiovascular health, it’s no wonder the R&A is encouraging individuals to pick up a set of clubs and try the game out.